heroOfThyme/rvb-test/src/pages/terms.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

 These terms and conditions (the "Terms and Conditions") govern the use of www.rvbcorp.com (the "Site").
 This Site is owned and operated by RVB Data Sciences Corp..
-This Site is an ecommerce website.
+This Site is an e-commerce website.

 By using this Site, you indicate that you have read and understand these Terms and Conditions and agree to abide by them at all times.